bgoonz/gists-revamp/by-extension/markdown/Modules-in.md

     I do not know why

 Success!
 From here, you can do anything you please with the data read from the file.
-For example, since `data` is a string, we could split the string on the newline character `\n` to obtain an array of the file’s lines:
+For example, since `data` is a string, we could split the string on the newline character `\n` to obtain an array of the file's lines:

     THE CONTENTS ARE: